-All permanent UAM employees are paid a fixed salary and twice a year a variable payment, which takes the form of a share of profits.
-UAM has two performance periods: interim and year end.
+All permanent UAM employees are paid a fixed salary and twice a year receive a variable payment, which takes the form of a share of profits.
+UAM has two performance periods: interim and year-end.

-The variable element is calculated in two parts; firstly, the profit share pool is determined by pre-tax profitability, whereby one third of pre-tax profits are allocated to the profit-share pool; and secondly, each individual's payment out of the overall pool is determined by their own individual performance.
+The variable element is calculated in two parts:

+i. the profit share pool is determined by pre-tax profitability, whereby one third of pre-tax profits are allocated to the profit-share pool; and ii. each individual's payment out of the overall pool is determined by their own individual performance (employee performance is rated by assessment of both financial and non-financial factors

 UAM applies a maximum fixed ratio of five times variable to fixed remuneration.
 For the reasons set out below, we believe that this approach supports our ability to retain a sound capital base whilst attracting and retaining talent.
-Our view is that the ratio represents an appropriate balance and reflects our business model and strategy whilst ensuring that employees are not rewarded for excessive risk taking.
+Our view is that the ratio represents an appropriate balance and reflects our business model and strategy whilst ensuring that employees are not rewarded for poor conduct: